urmandavid/webAPI_substitute_schemasystem/README.md

 # webAPI_substitute_schemasystem

+- If you don't have SQLite driver or Winstone, run the two download scripts.
 - Run the script to compile and start Winstone in a terminal ( I use WSL2 Ubuntu ).
 - Make requests to the API via **terminal**, *eg:*
 - **lwp-request -m GET -e 'http://localhost:8080/v1?format=json'** | *or* **'..?format=xml'**